Zemux1613/Stack/README.md

 # Stack

-It's kinda logic that an array is be nice to store data with.
-But to handle an array exists different ways.
-One of the ways are the abstraition "Stack".
+It's kinda logic that an array is nice to store data with.
+But there are different ways for handling an array.
+One of the options is the abstraction "Stack".
 ## Summary

 1. [Introduction](#Introduction)
 2. [Contributing](#Contributing)
 ## Introduction

-The Stack have basically two functionalities.
+Basically, the Stack has two functionalities.
 You can push something to the "Stack" and you can pop the last element from the "Stack".
-Least but not last were it called "Stack", so you can imagine its like a stack of wood.
-In this abstraition you can only push at the top of the "Stack".
-The other way round you only have the chance to remove the item at the top if you dosn't want destroy your stack.
-That made sense if you imagine your storage on your pc who's organiced in cells.
-Your Stack is an fixed range of cells into this storage.
-A "Stack" is kinda stupid data structure because he need an counter who know the current last element index of the "Stack".
-Thats really important to know because it's not relevant for the "Stack" that a cell is empthy to use them for new pushes.
-Its only important that the counter point to a cell in the fixed range of the "Stack" so that counter+1 the new index of the to push element is.
+So you can imagine its like a stack/pile of wood.
+In this abstraction you can only push on top of the "Stack/Pile".
+Otherwise, you only have the chance to remove the item at the top if you don't want to destroy your stack/pile.
+That makes sense if you remember that your storage on your pc is organiced in cells.
+Your Stack is a fixed range of cells inside this storage.
+The "Stack" is some kinda stupid data structure because he needs a (Stack-)counter which knows the current last index of the "Stack".
+That is really important to know because it's not relevant for the "Stack" that a cell is empty to use it for new pushes.
+It is only important that the counter points to a cell in the fixed range of the "Stack" so that counter +1 is the new index of the to-push element.

 ## Contributing

-Creating a pull request is be great for all interessted people.
-So be great and make a pull request to this repository!
+Creating a pull request is great for all interested people.
+So be nice and make a pull request to this repository!